 Mistakes in classification are often detected by experts – by checking reported products with available information on the statistical unit (producer’s website, etc.).
 In wrong classification cases, automated data checks may show, e.g. unusual unit price or shift to a different product in comparison to the reporting unit’s previous year data.
 Wrong unit of measure may lead to outliers in unit price and sometimes to unusual rise or drop of production volume/value year to year, easily detected in automated data checks.

-In case required data cannot be obtained from the reporting unit or the data obtained is obviously non reliable, imputation is made based on available data.
-Data from other questionnaires of the unit (previous year, financial - if available) are considered best sources of data for imputation.
-For 2022 reference year survey, imputation rates are as follows:
+In case required data cannot be obtained from the reporting unit or the data obtained is obviously not reliable, imputation is made based on available data.
+Data from other questionnaires of the unit (previous year production, financial questionnaire - if available) are considered best sources of data for imputation.
+Latest available precise information on imputation rate is for for 2022 reference year survey.
+We consider that no factors occurred that could significantly change the rates for the 2023 year survey:

 14.1.
 Timeliness